 Students request a Safe Ride or use the Campus Shuttle during normal operating hours.
 Campus Safety escorts are available any time a student feels more comfortable having an officer accompany him or her back to a dorm room or vehicle.
 This service is provided free of charge.

-The shuttle is available to transport students around campus.
-(We reserve the right to cancel the shuttle due to inclement weather) Shuttle schedule
+The shuttle is available to transport students around campus and to the local shopping center in town.
+(We reserve the right to cancel the shuttle due to inclement weather)

 Student who lock themselves out of their room can obtain a key from Residential Life during normal business hours.
 After hours, students can call Campus Safety to get back into their residence.